 Why would a real estate sales person not also be a Realtor?
 Isn’t having the real estate license enough?

 The reasons can vary why someone would be a practitioner but not also a Realtor.
 Being a member requires promising to adhere to the code of ethics but there is also a fee to join and annual dues.
-It runs many hundreds of dollars each year (I believe mine run around $650), so agents who are only dabbling in real estate may not want to spend the money.
+It runs many hundreds of dollars each year (I believe mine run around $650 for all 3 combined), so agents who are only dabbling in real estate may not want to spend the money.
 Dues paying members tend to be full time!

 How can I tell if a real estate agent is also a Realtor?